What is myHousing?

 The residence hall will remain open during all breaks.
 Break housing is included in all room and board rates.
 There is no dining plan option for break periods, but limited dining options are available on campus at those times.
-Students scheduled to stay over breaks are encouraged to add to their Orange Rewards account, if they would like to eat on campus during the break or continue to use their term meal plan if money is still on it.
-The next term’s meal plan dollars will not be available for use until the end of the break.
-Students must sign up for break so that our Residential Education and Public Safety staff are aware of who will be in the building and we will be able to best serve students over the break with the appropriate custodial levels in the bathrooms.
-To sign up simply go to the myHousing Portal and select “Break Housing”.
+Students scheduled to stay over breaks are encouraged to add to their Orange Cash account, if they would like to eat on campus during the break or continue to use their term meal plan if money is still on it.
+The next term’s meal plan dollars will not be available for use until the start of the next term.
+Students must sign up for break so that our Residential Education and Public Safety staff are aware of who will be in the building and we will be able to best serve students over the break.
+To sign up simply go to the myHousing portal and select “Break Housing”.
 All residents can leave their belongings in their rooms during break periods, as long as their Room and Dining Contract is current.

 What appliances are allowed in my room?